 Working closely with other members of the team, the dietitian will advise you on the most suitable way for you to get your nutritional requirements.
-He/she will assess your usual eating habits and will give you advice on changing to different types of food if necessary.
+They will assess your usual eating habits and will give you advice on changing to different types of food if necessary.

-If you are unable to take anything by mouth, you may need a feeding tube.
+If you are unable to take anything by mouth for a long time, you may need a feeding tube.
 This will be one of the following:

-- a nasogastric (NG) tube passed through your nose into your stomach during the operation - a radiologically inserted gastrostomy (RIG) tube passed through the wall of your abdomen into the stomach.
+- a nasogastric (NG) tube passed through your nose into your stomach during the operation. - a radiologically inserted gastrostomy (RIG) tube passed through the wall of your abdomen into the stomach.
 This can be carried out either pre- or post-operatively.
-This is required only if it is anticipated that you are likely to need help with nutrition for a longer period of time.
-We will give you a separate leaflet about RIG tubes
+This is only needed if you are likely to need help with nutrition for a longer period of time.

 The dietitian will advise you on what will be given through the feeding tube.
 The tube will remain in place until you are managing enough food by mouth.
-The dietitian will check your progress regularly and discuss it with you.
+The dietician will check your progress regularly and discuss it with you.